viratpanot/viratpanot.github.io/index.md

 ### 🎭 🎭 EXPERIENCE DETAIL 🎭 🎭

+## Assistant General Manager – Project Cell-JMD (Current).
+- Stakeholder’s management for the timely completion of Projects and within budget
+- Safe execution of projects assigned.
+- Project management for EPC project phases.
+- Shut down/ turn around management.
+- Project contract activities & handling of service contractors for assigned job.
+- Participation in PSSR for safe start-up of completed projects

 ## Lead Engineer- Project Cost Estimation, Planning & Project Management (Current)
 - Carrying out Initial Cost estimation & feasibility study of brownfield Projects.
-- Stakeholder’s management for the timely completion of Projects within budget & revalidation of cost at various EPC phase.
 - Well versed standard & engineering practices required for project execution phases.
-- Shut down/ turn around jobs planning & resource management.
-- Project contract activities & handling of service contractors for assigned job,
 - Technical support to various site and vendor related queries for replacement and new procurement.
 - Following PSM and OMS procedures for safe execution of assigned tasks.
 - Preparation of rigging plan and SOQ for assigned projects.